pli01/k8s-cluster-api-starter/openstack/deploy/helm-charts/README.md

   - cni: (choose on)
     - calico
     - cilium (include LB)
+  - csi: openstack-cinder-csi (use a patch version to use extraEnv)
   - metallb (with calico): LB for ingress
   - ingress-nginx
   - cert-manager
   - local-path-provisioner (use helm index in this repo from rancher)
-  - csi: openstack-cinder-csi (use a patch version to use extraEnv)

 ## directory structures

 ```
-capi-cluster
+capi-cluster/
   - charts/openstack
-  - ClusterResourceSet is used to deploy calico, cilium or secrets config
+  - charts/openstac/ClusterResourceSet is used to deploy calico, cilium or secrets config
-capi-cluster-addons: helm charts for all addons (CNI,CCM...)
+capi-cluster-addons/: helm charts for all addons (CNI,CCM...)
 repo: helm repo index (make index to generate , don t forget to commit index and tgz file)
 ```